openmsr/msre_docker/README.md

     Second, a number of windows features need to be turned on:![windows features](.images/WSL_2.png)

     Should you still have problems - please contact us (for instance by opening an issue in this repo) and we'll help you out.
+3. Jupiter notebook
+ The default password for the jupyter notebook is 'docker'.